 - Storage type.
 HDD or SSD.

 Machine performance (for Static or Random machine type), or Workload (for multi-session machine type).
+Choices include only options that match the generation type (gen1 or gen2) of the image you selected.

 If you select the custom work load, type the number of machines and sessions per machine in the Machine Performance field.